Kids Wild swimming in Buckden Beck waterfall Yorkshire Dales

 Well technically.
 Nothing.

-I mean other than the obvious swimming costume, towel and flotation aids!
+I mean other than the obvious swimming costume, towel and flotation aids for younger kids!

 But we have a few pieces of kit that we LOVE and have never looked back afterwards!